GitHub

 Export to USB (Rekordbox metadata preserved)

-CDJ plays at correct level
+CDJ plays at correct level, in harmonic order

 • Analyzes LUFS and True Peak (same as Rekordbox)